novakne/dotfiles/README.md

 - `up` - Go up N dir `(e.g. up 2)`
 - `zn` - Jump to a directory with _zoxide_ and open it in _neovim_

-**plugins/** - Personnal colors, dircolors, osc7 and starship config
+**plugins/** - Personnal colors, aliases, dircolors, osc7 and starship config

 #### Bash